 Small Sized PCB

-- If a small sized PCB is manufactured on these CNC machines, the machine will consume almost the same power as that for large sized PCB.
+- If a small-sized PCB is manufactured on these CNC machines, the machine will consume almost the same power as that of a large-sized PCB.

 - So, if the PCB design(to be manufactured) is of small size, it is replicated over the panel and with a slight increase in the price, multiple designs are manufactured.